itsphily/qualitative_coding_agent/final_markdown_files/04_Malaria_Consortium/01_Summaries/2021 GiveWell Summary.md

 ## Cost-effectiveness

 SMC programs appear to be in the range of cost-effectiveness of our other priority programs.
-See our most recent cost-effectiveness model for estimates of the cost per life saved through Malaria Consortium-supported SMC programs and how our model compares this outcome with outcomes of other programs.
-Note that our cost-effectiveness analyses are simplified models that do not take into account a number of factors.
+See our most recent cost-effectiveness model for estimates of the cost per life saved through Malaria Consortium-supported SMC programs and how our model compares this outcome with outcomes of other programs.18 Note that our cost-effectiveness analyses are simplified models that do not take into account a number of factors.
 For example, our model does not include the short-term impact of non-fatal cases of malaria prevented.
-It also does not include possible offsetting impacts or other harms.18
+It also does not include possible offsetting impacts or other harms.

 There are limitations to this kind of cost-effectiveness analysis, and we believe that cost-effectiveness estimates such as these should not be taken literally, due to the significant uncertainty around them.
 We provide these estimates (a) for comparative purposes and (b) because working on them helps us ensure that we are thinking through as many of the relevant issues as possible.